-Lightroom has a built-in functionality to back up the catalog files in case the master catalog is corrupt.
-This is a very critical functionality because the catalog files contain years of accumulated information.
+Lightroom has built-in functionality to back up the catalog files in case the master catalog is corrupt.
+This is critical because the catalog files contain years of accumulated information.
 If you lose it, it will be a disaster.

 In my case, the backup process is set to a weekly schedule.
 However, you can configure it to a different frequency.

 By default, Lightroom stores catalog backup files inside the Catalog folder.

 But, it is highly recommended that you use a different location from your master drive where the catalog resides.
 The logic here is that if your master drive fails, you will have an intact backup on another drive.

 While importing backup files to a new installation is recommended, it is not critical.

 In the 12 years that I have used Lightroom, I have never had any issues with catalog files so I am not very paranoid in this regard.

 When I complete the migration process and everything looks good, I create the first backup on a new computer, which is more than enough for me.
 Plus, I always have a few versions of the catalog backup saved on my Backblaze cloud.